mangofillet/EU-micronutrient-atlas/README.md

 - All values are per 100g of food as consumed.
 - EU average is the mean across available country measurements.
 - Zero values in the source data are treated as missing (NaN) throughout.
-- The `_old_project/` folder contains archived data and scripts from an earlier version of this project that planned to include USDA, UK CoFID, Swedish, Norwegian, and FAOSTAT global data.
-Those datasets are not used by the current app.